 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes mutual funds that have quoted price.
-The mutual funds
+The mutual funds are valued using the closing NAV.

 Level 2: Level 2 hierarchy includes financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.